 - Enhances brain function – i.e memory, concentration,

 - Improves poor breathing patterns – better lung function

-Qigong classes run on Tuesdays starting at 2.00pm for the beginners class.
+Qigong classes run on Tuesdays starting at 2.00pm.
 The first half of the class (45 minutes), will be a level 1 class for beginners.
-It will include gentle qigong exercises.

 The second half of the class will be a level 2 class, which is more advanced for qigong regulars.
 Regular students are of course welcome to attend both sessions.

 Qigong is not competitive in any way; it is about your own journey and learning, being calm and quiet inside, to assist your own well-being.

 Fortnightly on Fridays 2:30pm to 3:30pm

 Our yoga class is a gentle course for beginners.
 This will be helpful for you if you are stressed, have neck or shoulder tension, lower back or hip pain.

 In the class you will learn how to breathe properly, how to relax your neck and how to develop strength in your core.
 There will be breathing exercises, gentle core building exercises which are excellent for lower back pain, twists, standing poses, and a deep relaxation session at the end.

 As well as being fantastic for relaxation, yoga helps you to help yourself – you will feel empowered and grounded.
 You will feel energised and more aware of how you feel in your body and more open.